Glossary of Terms

 External signs of Liver Fluke infection include "bottle jaw" (a distinct swelling under the jaw), weight loss, depression and weakness.
 Undiagnosed or untreated animals will often die.

 when a cow/heifer is sexually receptive and able to conceive a calf.
-The period between these fertile times is usually 18 - 24 days.
+When the animal is in this phase, she will try to "ride" others in her herd and she will stand for others to ride her i.e. they'll mount her and she is said to be in standing heat, or simply standing.
+That is how a farmer can tell that it is the right time to inseminate an animal or that she will be served by the bull.
+The period between these fertile times is usually 18-24 days.
 Thus if a cow is served by a bull or inseminated, a farmer can often tell if that animal is pregnant within the next few weeks.
-When the animal is in this phase, she will try to "ride" others in her herd and she will stand for others to ride her i.e. they'll mount her and she is said to be in standing heat, or simply standing.
-That is how a farmer can tell that it is the right time to inseminate an animal or that she will be served by the bull.|

 - Neospora caninum is a protozoan parasite whose definitive host (where its sexual reproduction occurs) is the dog, and the cow is an intermediate host.
 Dogs are infected by being allowed access to infected cattle afterbirth and aborted calf remains, or being fed raw infected beef.
 The problem is spread by infected dogs defecating on areas where cattle graze.

 - or may remain in her uterus preventing future fertility; or her calf may survive and be born infected, in some cases with neurological effects, but if apparently healthy, will likely have depressed growth rates.
 The infected cow's milk production may also be negatively affected.

 Once infected an animal remains so for life, although the Neospora will usually be kept in a dormant state by the animal's immune system.
 Changes in the cow's immunity necessary to the success of a normal pregnancy enable the infection to become active again, thus threatening each pregnancy, with the highest risk period during the second trimester.
 It is suggested that the cow's immune system becomes better at dealing with Neospora over time, so the risk of abortion may gradually reduce from year to year.

 - Māori name for the first "other" people who arrived in this land.
-Pakeha generally refers to a person of European descent.
-(Te reo pakeha is the English language.)
+Pākehā generally refers to a person of European descent.
+(Te reo pākehā is the English language.)

 - Without horns.
 Angus are a naturally polled animal and that characteristic is dominant over that of being horned, so an Angus bull over anything else, should result in a polled animal.
 Scurs are inherited differently and some may look like horns.